Llanerchymedd F.C.: History

-The club played in the Gwynedd League before joining the Welsh Alliance League for the 2014–15 season.
+After their successful 2013–14 season, the club joined the Welsh Alliance League Division Two.
 The club remained in that league until the end of the 2018–19 season when they resigned from the league and demoted themselves to the Gwynedd League after many of their playing squad left for other clubs.

 The 2019–20 season in the Gwynedd League saw the club finish bottom of the table, having amassed zero points from 19 games in a season curtailed due to the COVID-19 pandemic.

-They joined the newly formed North Wales Coast East Football League Division One from 2020.
-In their first season in the league they were league champions.
+They joined the newly formed North Wales Coast West Football League Division One from 2020.
+In their first season in the league they were league champions, and promoted to the Premier Division.
+In the next three seasons, they finished 12th three times in a row.